SDGClassification/llm-sdg-classifier/README.md

 After the evaluation is complete, you can review the new/updated README.md file that has been generated in the folder of the classifier.
 Example:
 [classifiers/chatgpt_sdgs/README.md](classifiers/chatgpt_sdgs/README.md)

+#### Benchmarking against specific SDGs

+When passing the `--sdg X Y Z` argument to the `evaluate.py` script, the benchmark will be limited to the selected SDGs.

+For example:

+`python scripts/evaluate.py myclassifier --sdg 1 2 3 4 5`

+This would only run the benchmark for SDGs 1 - 5.